-Table of Organisational Expertise: This

-is a critical document that details the

-relevant knowledge, experience and

-skills of each of your nominated
+Overview of Experience of Responsible Manager(s): Theform will require details of the relevant knowledge, experience and skills of each of your nominated responsible managers.

-responsible managers.

-- Supporting Documents for Each Responsible Manager: These documents substantiate the competence of each Responsible Manager and includes: - o copies of qualifications; and - two relevant business references attesting to the financial services experience of the Responsible Manager (less than 12 months old). - Fit and Proper check of Applicant and Controllers: Each fit and proper person needs to provide the following: - a statement of personal information; and - copies of a national criminal history check and a bankruptcy check also less than 12 months old.
+- Supporting Documents for Each Responsible Manager: These documents substantiate the competence of each Responsible Manager and includes: - copy of a national criminal history check also less than 12 months old: - copies of overseas criminal history checks and bankruptcy checks also less than 12 months old (where necessary); - o copies of qualifications; and - statement of personal information (with wording accepting nomination as responsible manager). - Fit and Proper check of Applicant and Controllers: Each fit and proper person needs to provide the following: - a statement of personal information; - copy of a national criminal history check also less than 12 months old; and - overseas criminal history check and a bankruptcy check also less than 12 months old (where necessary).